Proofdoors and Efficiency of CDCL Solvers: Introduction

-\begin{enumerate} \item {\bf Small Proofdoors:} Our structural result shows that if an unsatisfiable formula has small proofdoors, it admits a polynomial-size resolution refutation (\hyperref[thm:smallpfd]{Small Proofdoor Theorem}).
-We further show that a CDCL run (with appropriate nondeterministic branching, value selection, and restarts) refutes such formulas in polynomially many conflicts.
-A key ingredient is a link between CDCL and the CacheSAT algorithm for formulas of small pathwidth.
-We show CacheSAT runs in polynomial time on such formulas (\hyperref[thm:cachesat-pathwidth]{CacheSAT Pathwidth Theorem}), and that CDCL simulates CacheSAT (\hyperref[lem:cdcl-sim]{CacheSAT Simulation Lemma}).
+\begin{enumerate} \item {\bf Small Proofdoors and Upper Bounds on Resolution Proof Size:} Our main structural result shows that if an unsatisfiable formula has small proofdoors, it admits a polynomial-size resolution refutation (Theorem~\ref{thm:proofdoor-main}, Corollary~\ref{thm:smallpfd}, Proofdoor Theorem, Small Proofdoor Corollary).

-\item {\bf FP Small Proofdoors:} We show SAT encodings of commutativity of floating point addition satisfy the conditions of our main theorem and thus admit short proofs (\hyperref[thm:smallpfdfloat]{FP Small Proofdoor Theorem}).
+\item {\bf FP Small Proofdoors:} We show SAT encodings of commutativity of floating point addition satisfy the conditions of our main theorem and thus admit short proofs (Theorem~\ref{thm:smallpfdfloat}, FP Small Proofdoor Theorem).

-\item {\bf Limitations:} We characterize limits of the proofdoor framework by connecting proofdoors to partially ordered resolution: proofdoors decompose a formula into clause chunks, inducing a partial variable ordering in the resulting resolution proof.
-We show CNF lower bounds on interpolants across these chunks imply partially ordered resolution lower bounds (Lemma~\ref{lem:interpolants}).
-Using this connection, we show a poor decomposition of arithmetic miter instances can force exponentially large partially ordered resolution proofs, even when another decomposition (i.e., small proofdoors) yields short proofs (Theorem~\ref{thm:miter_lower_bound}).
+\item {\bf Proofdoors and Lower Bounds:} We demonstrate that the choice of decomposition is crucial by proving exponential interpolant size lower bounds corresponding to a natural class of decompositions of arithmetic miter instances (Theorem~\ref{thm:miter_lower_bound}, Miter Lower Bound).
+This forces the refutations derived by Theorem~\ref{thm:proofdoor-main} to be exponentially large, even when a different decomposition (i.e., a small proofdoor) yields short proofs (Theorem~\ref{thm:proofdoor_lb}).
+As a byproduct, we show that these interpolant size lower bounds imply lower bounds for the partially ordered resolution proof system (Lemma~\ref{lem:interpolants}), generalizing a lower bound of Janota~\cite{janota2016exponential}.

-\item {\bf Undecidability:} Finally, we show that deciding whether a general formula family admits polynomial-size proofs is undecidable (\hyperref[thm:fpsp]{FPSP Undecidability Theorem}), highlighting fundamental limits on any complete characterization of the efficiency of CDCL solvers.
+\item {\bf Undecidability:} Finally, we show that deciding whether a general formula family admits polynomial-size proofs is undecidable (Theorem~\ref{thm:fpsp}, FPSP Undecidability Theorem), highlighting fundamental limits on any complete characterization of the efficiency of CDCL solvers. \end{enumerate}